 - Height Requirements: 44 inches

-- Tips: Use Fastpass for this popular attraction.
+- Tips: Use MyMagic+ to get a FastPass for this popular attraction.
 Also consider using the single-rider line for faster boarding.

-If you think Dramamine won't do the trick, or you're just too freaked-out to even consider riding in a centrifuge (although you should buck it up and give it a whirl if you're on the line), Mission: SPACE does offer some non-spinning pods.
-The effect isn't nearly as wild, but you'll at least get a sense of the attraction.
+- If you think Dramamine won't do the trick, or you're just too freaked-out to even consider riding in a centrifuge (although you should buck it up and give it a whirl if you're on the line), Mission: SPACE does offer non-spinning pods, in what it calls the "Green Team."
+The effect isn't nearly as wild as the regular "Orange Team" pods, but you'll at least get a sense of the attraction.

 Spaced-Out StoryIf Pirates of the Caribbean and the Haunted Mansion represent the epitome of classic Disney theme park attractions, Mission: SPACE is their new-age successor.
 It transports guests to an alternate reality for a captivating, magical experience.
 From the moment you see the sleek facade with its metallic hues, curved lines, and the planetary orbs that line its courtyard, you're swept into the immersive attraction and its promise to launch you into orbit.